-There is a related system that enables the realization of the product system, which is the product realization system.
+The product realization system is a related system that enables the realization of the product system.
 It consists of all the resources to be applied in causing the Intervention System [i.e., the product system, in this case] to be fully conceived, developed, produced, tested, and deployed (Martin 2004).
 Lawson (2010) refers to this as a respondent system in the system coupling diagram.
 The intervention system is the system that is to be realized (or conceived and brought into being) in order to address some perceived problem in the context as shown in Figure 3.